 - Bronze: Good for people who want lower monthly premiums and don’t expect to need a lot of medical services

 - Silver: Good for people who want to keep monthly premiums and out-of-pocket medical costs more balanced

 - Gold: Good for people who receive medical services regularly and who are okay with a higher monthly premium to have lower out-of-pocket costs

 Metallic categories do not take into account all health plan features, such as provider network.
-Be sure to check if your doctor is in-network.
+Be sure to check if your doctors are in-network.